 - submitted using the Waste Pick Up Request Form

 Spent vacuum pump oil, lubricating oil, and hydraulic oil that is not grossly contaminated with hazardous materials is considered used oil by NJDEP.
 Used oil is recycled rather than disposed of.
 Spent oil should be labeled "Used Oil" and not "Hazardous Waste."
 Submit the oil through the Chemical Waste Program.

 Elemental mercury, not contained in an intact device, is considered hazardous waste.
-Broken mercury thermometers, thermostats, and broken mercury lamps should be submitted to the hazardous waste program in January, April, July, October.
+Broken mercury thermometers, thermostats, and broken mercury lamps should be submitted to the hazardous waste program.